WikGitHub/Anomaly-Detection/README.md

 ## On the to-do list:
 - [ ] incorporate some MLOPS
+- [ ] use environment variables to decrease hardcoding
 - [ ] add more documentation eg diagrams
 - [ ] test on other datasets
 - [ ] add tests